lingmann/dcos/docs/bootstrap.md

 ```
 curl downloads.mesosphere.com/dcos/bootstrap.tar.gz
 tar -xzf bootstrap.tar.gz
-/opt/mesosphere/bin/packager --bootstrap {seed_active_file}
+/opt/mesosphere/bin/pkgpanda --bootstrap {seed_active_file}
 ```
 TODO(cmaloney): Should we report status back to somewhere?

-`packager` will use the seed url to download an initial list of "active" packages.
-It will then fetch each of those packages and run a 'packager activate'.
+`pkgpanda` will use the seed url to download an initial list of "active" packages.
+It will then fetch each of those packages and run a 'pkgpanda activate'.
 The activate will

 ## Master special steps